ijborda/astrie/README.md

 Some APOD are in video format.
 In this case, videos are played automatically and in a loop without sounds.

 ## How It's Made
 This uses [NASA API](https://api.nasa.gov).
-Tech used: HTML, CSS, Bootstrap, and JavaScript.
+Tech used: HTML, CSS, Bootstrap, and JavaScript. <a href="https://www.flaticon.com/free-icons/nasa" title="nasa icons">Nasa icons created by Pixel perfect - Flaticon</a>

 ## Future Improvements
 There are still lots that need to be improved in this web application.
 Some plans are: